cathxrsis/cathxrsis.github.io/_drafts/Machines.md

 ---

 I've noticed something strange about the way I talk to voice assistants, perhaps you've noticed it too?
 Instead of the way I'd politely ask my girlfriend:
-> "Pop the light on, would you?"
+> "Could you pop the light on [REDACTED PET NAME]"

 I end up saying:
 > "Turn living room light on."